Cat Weldon is a children's author who writes funny middle grade fantasy stories with a particular interest in offbeat fairy tales and world mythology.

 Welcome to the Land of Lost Things.
 Unlikely hero Whetstone and trainee Valkyrie Lotta are on an quest to find Whetstone's long-lost father.
 But when Loki the trickster God sends his monstrous children after them, and Lotta loses her magic shield and along with it, her powers, things go from bad to worse.

 Can Lotta and Whetstone survive a sea-serpent attack, a gigantic wolf who likes his tummy tickled and a very lonely queen of the dead, to keep the quest on track?

 The second in this funny, fast-paced trilogy about how to be a friend, what it means to be a hero and just how confusing the Norse Gods really are.

 I would rate this book 5/5 because it's one of those comedy books: I LOVE THEM and the illustrations are extraordinary!
 It's like How to Train Your Dragon but more comedic.
 I would recommend this book and want more people to experience Cat Weldon's writing.
 If you like funny books, or adventure stories, then you would like this.

-I am happy to visit virtually or provide a short video instead.
+I am looking forward to being able to visit schools in person soon.
+Until then, I am happy to visit virtually or provide a short video instead.